kodowicz/english-grammar/README.md

 # Sentences 📝

 ## Introduction
-This application was created for better understanding English grammar.
-All sentences were taken from a book [Grama To Nie Drama](https://altenberg.pl/arlena/) written by Arlena Witt.
+This application was created for practice English grammar.
+All sentences are taken from a book *[Grama To Nie Drama](https://altenberg.pl/arlena/)* written by Arlena Witt.
 I love this book but paper is not indestructible so that's why this application has been created.
 I want to share this app with people that also learn English using this book.

 ## Installation
 ```